Flat Fee Landlord

 Current Fairfax Market Rates (2026)

-Based on the active Fairfax County property management market:
+Based on the active Fairfax County property management market, here's what you can expect to pay:

 • Monthly management fee (percentage model): 8–10% of monthly rent